 The first part of the course introduces basic policy analysis tools and the substantive fundamentals of climate change mitigation policy.
 In the second part, students will apply these concepts in team projects developing joint presentations and policy papers on the empirical climate policy cases of China, California, the European Union, and Germany; and the UNFCCC Conference of Parties (COP-21) taking place in Paris in December this year.
 Students will select their projects at the beginning of the term to enable in-depth preparation of their presentation and final paper throughout the semester.
 In addition, students will be assigned two memos (600 words each).

 Students successfully completing the course will have an overview of contemporary global climate policy developments and should be able to use the basic tools of policy analysis necessary to analyse climate policy.
 They should be able to write policy papers using a range of theoretical tools, and understand key drivers and constraints of the climate policy process from the perspective of various actors.

-This course is for 1st year MPP students only.
+This course is open to 1st year MPP students only.